-2AV8 is a private collection of aviation artifacts and is located just South of Stranraer, a couple of miles from MOD West Freugh.
-This site is primarily dedicated to three aircraft.
-XA903 - a Mk1 Vulcan Bomber, XP558 - a Mk4 Jet Provost and WE191 - A T4 Canberra.
+Stoneykirk Aviation Museum is a collection of aviation artifacts and is located about 10 miles South of Stranraer, a couple of miles from MOD West Freugh.
+The museum has a selection of restored cockpits, comrising:

 XA903 is one of only two forward sections of a Mk1 Vulcan remaining (the other being in storage at the RAF Cosford Museum).